Icinga/icinga2/doc/4-monitoring-remote-systems.md

       vienna/
         hosts.conf

-The configuration deployment should look like:
+The configuration deployment will take care of automatically synchronising the child zone configuration:

 * The master node sends `zones.d/berlin` to the `berlin` child zone.
 * The master node sends `zones.d/vienna` to the `vienna` child zone.
+* The master node sends `zones.d/global-templates` to the `vienna` and `berlin` child zones.

 The endpoint configuration would look like: